nambin/movie-data-manager/README.md

 ## Movie Data Manager

-This project manages movie data using Python.
+This project manages movie data to empower data in https://nambin.github.io/movies.html.

 ### How to Run